Welcome! This section of my site is going to explore micro-farming for profit from a practical, sustainable viewpoint.

-I am actually going to create a one-acre, organic micro-farm, incorporating livestock animal and vegetable production, with the goal of generating a $40,000 income while maintaining the land's fertility and tilth (whew!)
-And, you can watch!
+We have actually created a one-acre, organic micro-farm, incorporating livestock animal and vegetable production, that generated a $50,000 income while maintaining the land's fertility and tilth (whew!)

 You may be wondering, 'who is this guy, and why does he think he can pull this off'?
 Does he have any actual experience in micro-farming for profit?
 The answers are mostly documented elsewhere on this site - e.g. check out the